 Class teachers set personal learning targets for each pupil of the SEN Record of Need.
 These targets identify the pupil's next steps in learning, taking account the nature of the child's specific need, and outlines how the school will aim to address the need.
-Evidence to show how the pupil is meeting these targets is collected in the pupil's 'Scrapbook'.
 The impact of this intervention or provision is measured monthly so that we can review and monitor the progress of each pupil and set next targets (Assess - Plan - Do - Review).